January 25, 2020

 This will simulate a mouse click on the selected element.
 You can verify that this does close the cookie banner.

-If you can’t find the CSS selector for the elements on which you want to click, don’t worry.
+If you can’t find the CSS selector for the elements you want to click, don’t worry.
 Send us an em-mail and we’ll help you.

 The process for hiding elements on a page, such as an ad, is the same, First, decide which elements should be hidden or closed, and then find the CSS selector to add it to your capture.